 Council has prepared a Strategic Resource Plan (SRP) for the ten years 2015-2016 to 2024-2025 as part of its ongoing financial planning to assist in adopting a budget within a longer term strategic framework.
-The SRP takes the strategic objectives and strategies as specified in the Council Plan and gives effect to them in financial terms for the next ten years (The Act requires a 4 year plan.
-Council chooses to produce a 10 year plan).
+The SRP takes the strategic objectives and strategies as specified in the Council Plan and gives effect to them in financial terms for the next ten years (The Act requires a 4 year plan).